-K-5 classes visit the computer lab and focus on basic skills, as well as research on topics they are studying in class.
+K-5 classes generally visit the computer lab with their classroom teacher and focus on basic skills as well as research on topics they are studying in class.
 In general this breaks down into these distinct groups:

 Kindergarten and First Grade – letter and number recognition and processing, introduction to the computer.

 Second and Third Grade – continued work on general computer literacy, but with a focus on research related to classroom topics (i.e. “webquests”).